 All of our classes will be online and you'll need fairly reliable internet access to attend them.
 And while everyone's internet speed capabilities are unique to their location, most homes will be well equipped to handle these classes.
 If you would like further specifics, you can check out Zoom's answers here.

 • What kind of online protections are there for these classes?

 Access to the session web pages is password protected.
 Without access to these pages, no one will be able to gain access to the Zoom classes.
 Additionally, every Zoom class is also password protected via Zoom's website.

 No, Snack and Lunch are not supervised.
 There is no online location created or sponsored by Act One Theatre Camp for the campers to hang out in during Snack or Lunch.
 We feel that these times are an important opportunity to give the students a break not only from the curriculum, but also from Zoom (and sitting in front of their screen for so long).

 • It's the first day of camp... what do I do?

 Hooray!
 Welcome to camp!
-Log on to our website, then click on Session One in the top banner to access the camp (or click on the picture of the mall).
+Log on to our website, then click on "Session" in the top banner to access the camp (or click on the picture of the session further down the page).
 Once prompted, enter the password that was emailed to you, and BOOM! you've arrived at camp.
-Have your camper click on the Daily Welcome to join us for our camp-wide daily meeting.
+Have your camper click on the Daily Crew Call to join us for our camp-wide daily meeting.
 If you already have Zoom downloaded on your computer (which you'll need to do beforehand), then a Zoom meeting window should pop up.
 That's about it!
-You can take a tour of the Session One webpage here.
+You can take a tour of the one of the sessions here.

 • What if I don't have, or I lost, the password?